zporter/zachporter.dev/content/posts/lets-code-contact-form-in-phoenix-part-one.md

 Here, I define a `Support.Message` module to model the user's message.
 Since this is an internal module to the `Support` context, I specify `@moduledoc false`.
 [This convention](https://hexdocs.pm/elixir/writing-documentation.html#hiding-internal-modules-and-functions) hides the module from our application's documentation.
 I typically document modules that are part of the public interface of my application and hide the rest.

 The `@type t` convention documents the type this module models.
 In this case, it's a struct with an `email`, `subject`, and `body` attributes.
 Simple enough so far.
-Now, I will add a schema using [the Ecto library](https://hexdocs.pm/ecto/Ecto.html).
+Note, this module will not compile because a struct has not been defined.
+Next, I will add a schema using [the Ecto library](https://hexdocs.pm/ecto/Ecto.html) which will give us the struct and allow this module to be compiled.

 ## Using Ecto's Embedded Schemas